npcole/npyscreen/docs/Documentation.rst

     Please note that this class is EXPERIMENTAL.
 The API is still under review, and may change in future releases.
 It is intended for applications which may have to create forms dynamically, which might need to create a single form larger than a screen (for example, a Jabber client that needs to display an xmpp form specified by the server.)
 It is *not* intended to display arbitrarily large lists of items.
 For that purpose, the multiline classes of widgets are much more efficient.

+FormMultPageAction (new in version 2.0pre64)
+    This is an *experimental* version of the FormMultiPage class that adds the on_ok and on_cancel methods of the ActionForm class and automatically creates cancel and ok buttons on the last page of the form.

 Menus
 =====